Visitation at Broward County Detention Center, FL.

 Quick Facts

-• Parents, grandparents, and legal guardians are approved visitors; others require a court order or specific approval by the Superintendent or designee.
+• Parents, grandparents, and legal guardians are approved visitors; other visitors need a court order or Superintendent/designee approval.

-• All visitors must sign in and sign out and may be denied entrance for listed behaviors or failures.
+• All visitors must sign in and sign out on the youth's Visitor’s Log.

 Visitation Guides